jackfood/Autosubtitle/README.md

 ## Overview

 The Subtitles Generation GUI is a python-based, designed to make the process of subtitling videos straightforward.
 Unlike traditional setups that might require installing Python, specific libraries, and FFmpeg system-wide and managing complex PATH configurations, this portable version bundles everything you need.
+You can just bring it to your office or any workstations where internet is not available / restricted.
+Transcribe your meetings recording or audios with few-clicks.

 You simply unzip the package, run a setup script once, and then launch the GUI.
 The application automatically handles the complexities of calling the Whisper model via the `auto-subtitle` script and using FFmpeg for audio extraction, ensuring a smooth workflow even without prior technical setup.